AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 * `files`: Folder with the UI kit XD file and possibly other files.
 * `previews`: Folder with screenshots of the site template.
-* `site`: Content package of the content that will be copied for each site created from this template (templates, pages, etc.).
+* `site`: Content package of the content that is copied for each site created from this template (templates, pages, etc.).
 * `theme`: Sources of the template theme to modify how the site looks (CSS, JS, etc.).

 Templates are powerful because they are reusable so that your content authors can quickly create a site.
 And since you can have multiple templates available in your AEM installation, you have the flexibility to meet various business needs.